naclcaleb/Webcourse/Lessons/lesson1.md

 # Lesson 1 - Structure of a Web Application
 ### What is a web application?
+Unless you're already an experienced programmer, this definition might not make much sense to you at first.
+That's fine, as this entire lesson is dedicated to explaining it:
+"
-A web application or web app is a client–server computer program in which the client (including the user interface and client-side logic) runs in a web browser.
+__A web application or web app is a client–server computer program in which the client (including the user interface and client-side logic) runs in a web browser. __
+"

 But what does that mean?